wayland/Raku-TOP/Developing.md

 ## Pull Request Stage

 *	If tests pass, submit PR.
 PR body should be Changelog entry
-*	Merge branch to main
+*	Repo owner will (after feedback) merge branch to main.
+Merge Request body should be Changelog entry.

 # Release Process